 Email email@example.com for more queries about SAD Bar Open Call.

-*Before submitting for the second cycle, please read the submission requirements and guidelines here.
+Please read the submission requirements and guidelines here.
 It contains useful information and will guide you to the pot of gold and one-time access to organise an event at a peculiar space.
 Please note that the SAD Bar is not available for use on 29th February, 1st, 2nd, 3rd, 5th and 6th of March 2020.